jayvatti/MLNotebookArchives/README.md

 1. `singleFeatureLinearRegression.ipynb`

-   Description: linear regression with a single feature and using Sci-kit Learn.
+   Description: Linear Regression with a single feature and using Sci-kit Learn.

 2. `multipleFeatureLinearRegression.ipynb`

-   Description: linear regression with multiple features and using Sci-kit Learn.
+   Description: Linear Regression with multiple features and using Sci-kit Learn.

 3. `normalEquationLinearRegression.ipynb`

-   Description: linear regression using the normal equation.
+   Description: Linear Regression using the Normal equation.

 4. `polyRegression.ipynb`

-   Description: polynomial regression and using Sci-kit Learn.
+   Description: Polynomial Regression and using Sci-kit Learn.

 5. `binaryLogisticRegression.ipynb`